 Jacob came out of the womb as a supplanter or usurper.
-He came out of the womb holding firmly unto the heel of his brother, Esau.
+He went out of the womb holding firmly unto the heel of his brother, Esau.
 From birth, Jacob had his eyes on the birthright of his brother.
 Although he wrestled for it in the womb and could not get it, yet he would not give up.

 Esau lost a generational blessing for a fleeting pleasure!